Trandolapril/verapamil (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, heart rhythm problems (such as PR interval prolongation), or an autoimmune disorder.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, heart rhythm problems (including PR interval prolongation), or an autoimmune disorder (including lupus or scleroderma).

 - This medicine may cause the following problems: